abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

         Well... no!

+    ..  topic:: Symetric or Asymetric distances?

+        When we talk about a Travelling Salesman Problem, it is implicit that the distance between two nodes :math:`i` and :math:`j` must be the same as the distance between :math:`j` and :math:`i`.
+This is not mandatory.
+A distance in one direction could be larger than the distance in the other direction.
+For instance, climbing a hill might cost more than descending it.

     If you want to know more about the TSP, visit the `TSP page <http://www.tsp.gatech.edu/>`_ which is the central place to discover this fascinating problem and hosts the best known implementation to solve the TSP (and it's open source!).
     You also might be interested in the `8th DIMACS Implementation Challenge